uriyuri00/09-README-Generator/generateREADME.md

   ## Description

-  This project is a simple ReadMe generator made with node.js
+  This project is a simple README generator made with node.js
   ## Usage
    walkthrough video